vikasrs4u/Bitcion-Price-Tracker/README.md

 # Bit Pricer
-Bit Pricer is a iOS for iPhone that lets you know the current asking price for one Bitcoin in different currencies.
-Using this iOS app one can get current Bitcion price data for more than 21 different currencies.
+Bit Pricer is an iOS app for iPhone that lets you know the current asking price for one Bitcoin in different currencies.
+Using this iOS app one can get the current Bitcoin price data for more than 21 different currencies.

 ### App Demo